mrtztg/k8s-notes/README.md

 ![Cluster vs Namespace scope](assets/images/68_cluster_vs_namespace_scope.png)

 - To see Cluster scope run `kubectl api-resources --namespaced=false` and for Namespace scope resources run `kubectl api-resources --namespaced=true`
+- For getting list of cluster level resources (like Nodes, ClusterRoles, etc), you can't define `--all` or `-A` paramater.

 ## Imperative vs Declarative
 Kubernetes have 2 ways of managing infrastructure: